 CAT 8 is for data center applications, primarily designed to interconnect switches, servers, blade chassis, etc. The standard has two classes:

-The advantage of using copper over fiber in the cases mentioned above is that copper devices are more energy-efficient than their fiber counterparts.
-A definite advantage for data center providers seeking power and cooling savings.
+The advantage of using copper over fiber in the abovementioned cases is that copper devices are more energy-efficient than their fiber counterparts.
+This is a definite advantage for data center providers seeking power and cooling savings.